FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 - `[p2p].listen_ip`: RPC / Gateway listens to the IP address.
 To ensure normal communication between nodes deployed across machines, the default listening IP address is' 0.0.0.0';
 - `[p2p].listen_port`:  RPC / Gateway listening port, default setting is' 30300';
 - `[p2p].sm_ssl`: Whether to use state-secret SSL connections between nodes or between SDKs and RPC services.
-The default value is false.;
+The default value is false;
 - `[p2p].nodes_path`: The directory where the gateway connection file 'nodes.json' is located.
-The default value is the current directory.;
+The default value is the current directory;
 - `[p2p].nodes_file`: The name of the gateway connection information file 'nodes.json'.
 The default value is' nodes.json';
 - `[p2p].thread_count`: Number of RPC / Gateway network processing threads.
-The default value is 4.
+The default value is 4

 ```ini
 [p2p]